Table of Contents

 In today’s fast-paced digital age, the art of letter-writing has become a nostalgic memory for many of us.
 There was a time when we eagerly awaited the sound of a bicycle bell, signaling the arrival of letters or cards from our loved ones.
 The volunteers who took the effort to reach the letters from one corner of the world to the other, are to be appreciated right?

 National Postal Worker Day, observed annually on July 1st, stands as a testament to their dedication and essential role in our daily lives.
-As we approach National Postal Worker Day 2025, it’s a fitting moment to delve into the significance and history of this special day, reflecting on the invaluable contributions of these unsung heroes of the postal service.
+As we approach National Postal Worker Day 2026, it’s a fitting moment to delve into the significance and history of this special day, reflecting on the invaluable contributions of these unsung heroes of the postal service.
 Join us as we explore their remarkable journey and celebrate their commitment to keeping our world connected.

-- National Postal Worker Day Quiz
+When is National Postal Worker Day 2026?

-History of National Postal Worker Day
+History and Origin of National Postal Worker Day 2026

 1: Who was the first woman President of India?